voronianski/oceanic-next-color-scheme/README.md

 _Any volunteers to help with another environments?_

+### Similar Schemes

+_Oceanic Next_ inspired another schemes which extend or change some of its' aspects:

+- [Yoceanic Next](https://github.com/cameronbourke/yoceanic-next-syntax) by [Cameron Bourke](https://github.com/cameronbourke) is available only for [Atom](https://atom.io/themes/yoceanic-next-syntax) editor

 ## Color Palette

 There is a list of colors used in _Oceanic Next_.
 Check it before porting the color scheme to another environments.